Persistence Spheres: a Bi-continuous Linear Representation of Measures for Partial Optimal Transport: Introduction

 \paragraph{Outline.} After this introduction, \Cref{sec:convex} recalls the convex-analytic background on support functions and lift zonoids, and \Cref{sec:POT} develops the measure-theoretic setting, including integrable measures, partial optimal transport, and its comparison with ordinary optimal transport on cross-augmented measures.
 In \Cref{sec:lift_zonoids} we review the classical lift-zonoid transform and its continuity properties, and in \Cref{sec:pers_spheres} we introduce the new signed lift-zonoid formulation of persistence spheres, prove injectivity, and analyze basic qualitative phenomena.
 The core bi-continuity theory is established in \Cref{sec:uniform}: we first prove uniform stability with respect to $\POT_1$, then derive inverse continuity, including a local H\"older-type inverse bound on fixed compact sets.
-We then pass to Hilbert-valued formulations in \Cref{sec:hilbert}, where we obtain $L^2(\Ss^2)$ versions of the main continuity results and compare our regime with related Hilbert embeddings from the literature. \Cref{sec:augment_discussion} places the signed augmentation strategy in a broader perspective, discussing how it relates to other linear summaries and kernel constructions, while \Cref{sec:deforming_geometry} studies how different summaries deform the $\POT_1$ geometry in simple model cases.
-Finally, the empirical part evaluates the revised construction on supervised benchmarks (\Cref{sec:supervised}) and unsupervised simulations (\Cref{sec:unsupervised}), before \Cref{sec:discussion} concludes with implications, limitations, and directions for future work.
+We then pass to Hilbert-valued formulations in \Cref{sec:hilbert}, where we obtain $L^2(\Ss^2)$ versions of the main continuity results and compare our regime with related Hilbert embeddings from the literature.
+The empirical part evaluates the revised construction in unsupervised simulations (\Cref{sec:unsupervised}) and on supervised benchmarks (\Cref{sec:supervised}), before \Cref{sec:discussion} concludes.
+The appendices collect the Sobolev and ReLU details used in the local inverse estimate (\Cref{app:sobolev_relu}), place signed augmentation among other linear summaries (\Cref{sec:augment_discussion}), and illustrate geometric biases induced by common vectorizations (\Cref{sec:deforming_geometry}).